for Japanese Learners, Page 4

 On the other hand, making the H sound simply requires remembering NOT to touch your bottom

 lip to your top teeth.
-And in the case of words like '"Yahoo" & "hula," to make the HOO
+And in the case of words like '"Yahoo" and "hula," to make the HOO

 sound, you just push the air out with your lips shaped like a circle or